 Let’s face it, car repairs are the pits.
 They’re almost always expensive, and they often happen at the very worst possible time—like when you’re headed to a job interview or you have kids in the car and it’s the dead of winter.
 That’s why learning how to save money on car repairs is so important.
 Not only for financial freedom reasons but also to save you time and energy as well.

 So don’t have a financial meltdown the next time you need a car repair.
 Preparation will help you turn a potentially stressful situation into a mild inconvenience.
+And saying these affirmations aloud will prepare you to start saving money on your vehicle today.

 Get proactive and save money on car repairs with these 23 car hacks: